ozgelifcesur/Churn_prediction/README.md

 - We have a telecommunication data of 50079 unique individuals with 99 features about customers and 1 binary churn variable.

 - You can see definitions of the all the features at 'churn_metadata.csv'.
-Broadly, the dataset includes data about usage (mean number of calls, SMS, internet usage etc.), revenue from different services etc., customer characteristics (tenure, family members, current handset, location, income etc.)
+Broadly, the dataset includes data about usage (mean number of calls, SMS, internet usage etc.), revenue from different services, customer characteristics (tenure, family members, current handset, location, income etc.)

 - In data cleaning:
   - Features with a less than 0.005 point correlation to churn variable is dropped.